-- Make sure everyone knows what bullying is and what they can do if they see it or experience it, by providing regular training sessions for staff and discussing with children and young people. - Make it clear that bullying and harassment are unacceptable, and set out what the consequences are for those who bully. - Inform young people, parents and staff of the anti-bullying policy. - Include a section on bullying in any welcome pack for young people or posters.
-Staff will also need a guide to the anti-bullying policy and procedures. - Use and promote positive images and language.
-Positive images of disability and diversity celebrate difference and pride. - Provide links to useful helplines, websites and local voluntary sector groups (see Training Resources) - Communicate ideas and suggestions from young people via an ideas board or poster/ manifesto displays which convey the message that bullying is unacceptable
+- Make sure everyone knows what bullying is and what they can do if they see it or experience it, by providing regular training sessions for staff and discussing with children and young people.21 - Make it clear that bullying and harassment are unacceptable, and set out what the consequences are for those who bully. - Inform children, young people, parents and staff of the anti-bullying policy. - Include a section on bullying in any welcome pack for young people, in a child friendly version.
+Staff will also need a guide to the antibullying policy and procedures. - Use and promote positive images and language.
+Positive images of disability and diversity celebrate difference and pride. - Provide links to useful helplines, websites and local voluntary sector groups.

+- Communicate ideas and suggestions from young people via an ideas board or poster/ manifesto displays which convey the message that bullying is unacceptable. - Display and celebrate children and young people's contributions to reducing bullying and creating a friendly and respectful atmosphere.